Defined term

 Which publications matter most for AI citations in B2B?

 Citation concentrates in a small set of editorial outlets.
-In AuthorityTech's 30-day dataset across B2B verticals, TechCrunch led editorial publishers at 167 citations, followed by Forbes at 80 and Reuters at 59.
+In AuthorityTech's 30-day dataset across B2B verticals, TechCrunch led at 167 citations, followed by Forbes at 80 and Reuters at 59.
 Vertical-specific trades matter within their categories.
 The pattern holds across industries: a few high-authority editorial outlets generate the majority of AI citations.
-Securing placements in these outlets consistently is more effective than volume placements in lower-authority publications.
+Securing consistent placements in these outlets is more effective than volume placements in lower-authority publications.

 How do you measure success in PR for AI search?

 The primary metric is citation share — how often your brand appears in AI-generated answers for your category's defining queries, relative to competitors.
-Secondary metrics include entity resolution rate (whether AI engines consistently identify and describe your brand accurately), coverage in AI-cited publications, and publication velocity.
-Traditional metrics like impression counts remain relevant for human audience tracking but are insufficient for measuring AI visibility on their own.
+Secondary metrics include entity resolution rate, coverage in AI-cited publications, and publication velocity.
+AuthorityTech measures these through the Machine Relations measurement stack, tracking brand presence across ChatGPT, Perplexity, Gemini, Claude, and Google AI Mode.
+Brands that want to establish their baseline can start with a free AI visibility audit.

-Is this the same as GEO or AEO?
+Is PR for AI search the same as GEO or AEO?

 See how your brand performs in AI search

-Free AI Visibility Audit — instant results across ChatGPT, Perplexity, and Google AI.
+Free AI Visibility Audit: instant results across ChatGPT, Perplexity, and Google AI.

 Run Free Audit